-The features and functions embedded in TMOS, support a family of integrated software services that cover a broad range of application-aware network functions from load-balancing to security.
+The features and functions embedded in TMOS support a family of integrated software services that cover a broad range of application-aware network functions from load-balancing to security.
 These services are available as software modules designed to run on our purpose-built hardware and as software only Virtual Editions designed to run on any standard hypervisor.

-- Local Traffic Manager (LTM): LTM provides intelligent load-balancing, traffic management and application health checking. - BIG-IP DNS (DNS): DNS improves the performance and availability of global applications by intelligently directing users to the closest or best-performing physical, virtual, or cloud environment.
-In addition, it enhances DNS security by automatically scaling to absorb a rapid increase in queries resulting from a denial-of-service attack and mitigates complex threats from malware and viruses by blocking access to malicious IP domains. - Link Controller: For organizations with more than one Internet Service Provider (ISP), Link Controller monitors the health and availability of each connection.
+- Local Traffic Manager (LTM) provides intelligent load-balancing, traffic management and application health checking. - BIG-IP DNS (DNS) improves the performance and availability of global applications by intelligently directing users to the closest or best-performing physical, virtual, or cloud environment.
+In addition, it enhances DNS security by automatically scaling to absorb a rapid increase in queries resulting from a denial-of-service attack and mitigates complex threats from malware and viruses by blocking access to malicious IP domains.

+- Link Controller: For organizations with more than one Internet Service Provider (ISP), Link Controller monitors the health and availability of each connection.
 In the event of a failure, traffic is dynamically directed across other available links so users and external customers stay connected.
-Link Controller includes an optional compression feature that reduces WAN link bandwidth for lower ISP costs and cuts down on bandwidth bottlenecks for faster application delivery. - Advanced Firewall Manager (AFM): AFM is a high-performance network firewall designed to ensure that traffic isn't interrupted even under the most intense attacks.
+Link Controller includes an optional compression feature that reduces WAN link bandwidth for lower ISP costs and cuts down on bandwidth bottlenecks for faster application delivery. - Advanced Firewall Manager (AFM) is a high-performance network firewall designed to ensure that traffic isn't interrupted even under the most intense attacks.
 AFM scales to support millions of concurrent connections per second and uses the flexibility of iRules, sophisticated filtering, immediate blacklisting, and over a hundred built-in threat vectors to identify and mitigate DDoS attacks.
-We also offer a carrier-class version of AFM designed to meet the rigorous requirements of an S/Gi firewall in service provider networks.

-- Application Security Manager (ASM): ASM is a web application firewall that provides comprehensive, proactive, application-layer protection against both generalized and targeted attacks.
-Combining a positive security model ("deny all unless allowed") with signature-based detection, ASM can prevent "day-zero" attacks in addition to known security threats. - Access Policy Manager (APM): APM provides secure, granular, context-aware access to networks and applications while simplifying authentication, authorization, and accounting (AAA) management.
+We also offer a carrier-class version of AFM designed to meet the rigorous requirements of an S/Gi firewall in service provider networks. - Application Security Manager (ASM) is a web application firewall that provides comprehensive, proactive, application-layer protection against both generalized and targeted attacks.
+Combining a positive security model ("deny all unless allowed") with signature-based detection, ASM can prevent "day-zero" attacks in addition to known security threats. - Access Policy Manager (APM) provides secure, granular, context-aware access to networks and applications while simplifying authentication, authorization, and accounting (AAA) management.
 Our endpoint security service validates client devices, including personal devices used by employees to access corporate applications and data, to protect organizations from viruses or malware infections, accidental data loss, and rogue device access.
-This allows users to apply repeatable access policies across many devices, networks, applications and servers with centralized visibility of their authorization infrastructure. - Application Acceleration Manager (AAM): AAM combines the application delivery features previously available in WAN Optimization Manager (WOM) and WebAccelerator.
-AAM overcomes network, protocol, and application issues to help meet application performance, data replication, and disaster recovery requirements presented by cloud, mobile applications, and video distribution, decreasing the need for additional bandwidth and hardware and giving users fast access to applications. - Carrier-Grade Network Address Translation (CGNAT): CGNAT offers a broad set of tools that enables service providers to successfully migrate to IPv6 while continuing to support and interoperate with existing IPv4 devices and content.
+This allows users to apply repeatable access policies across many devices, networks, applications and servers with centralized visibility of their authorization infrastructure. - Carrier-Grade Network Address Translation (CGNAT) offers a broad set of tools that enables service providers to successfully migrate to IPv6 while continuing to support and interoperate with existing IPv4 devices and content.
 BIG-IP CGNAT offers service providers tunneling solutions with Dual-Stack Lite capabilities as well as native network address translation solutions such as NAT44 and NAT64.
-It provides carrier-grade scalability by offering a very high number of IP address translations, very fast NAT translation setup rates, high throughput, and high-speed logging. - Policy Enforcement Manager (PEM): PEM offers service providers a comprehensive set of traffic classification capabilities to accurately identify the specific applications and services subscribers are using and how they're using them.
+It provides carrier-grade scalability by offering a very high number of IP address translations, very fast NAT translation setup rates, high throughput, and high-speed logging. - Policy Enforcement Manager (PEM) offers service providers a comprehensive set of traffic classification capabilities to accurately identify the specific applications and services subscribers are using and how they're using them.
 This information allows them to steer application and subscriber traffic to the most appropriate value-added services (such as web caching, video optimization, or parental control) and reduce the burden on other services.
 PEM also provides deep reporting, enabling service providers to build tailored services and packages based on subscribers' application usage and traffic classification.